MyDeLife/TwOp/README.md

 - Topic - headline or brief description of tweet context (ie "announcement of Italian restaurant opening")
 - Keywords - any words that must be included in the tweet response (ie "delicious")
-- Theme - an overarching and specific theme describing context (ie "entertainment / dining")
+- Theme - an overarching and specific theme describing context (ie "leisure / restaurant")
 - Tone - an overarching and specific mood/style aimed to be expressed with the tweet (ie "positive / excited")

 The user entered values are pulled into a prompt and sent to OpenAI to generate a tweet.
 A second follow-up request is made to OpenAI to fine-tune the first result.
 The second result is then returned in the UI which the user can use as inspiration for posting a tweet.
 Here is an actual result using the above example values as input:

 <br>

- > 🍝😋
+>```
+>We're thrilled to announce the grand opening of our new Italian restaurant!
 >
->We're thrilled to share that a new Italian eatery is opening!
-Get ready for some of the most delicious dishes you've ever tasted!
-We can't wait to have you join us!
+>Come and sample our deliciously crafted dishes and enjoy an unforgettable dining experience.

 <br>